How do I contact Brock Central?

 When will my funding be released?

-If you have uploaded all your documents and your documents have been approved, the final stage before receiving OSAP, is the confirmation of enrollment stage.
+If you have uploaded all your documents and your documents have been approved, the final stage before receiving OSAP, is the Confirmation of Enrollment stage.
 This means that a Student Accounts and Financial Aid officer at Brock will confirm your enrolment with OSAP.
 This cannot happen until at least two weeks before the start of term.
-Once a confirmation of enrolment is completed, it typically takes 5-7 business days for the payment from the NSLSC to reflect on the Brock student account.
+Once a confirmation of enrolment is completed, it typically takes 5-10 business days for the payment from the NSLSC to reflect on your Brock student account.

 Where will my funding be released?